best student bank account . piggy bank

 You can set up overdraft alerts so that you know when you’re close to the limits.

-No withdrawal fees at Santander ATMs when you travel abroad
+No withdrawal fees at Santander cash machines when you’re abroad

 Santander Boosts – their rewards programme for cashback, vouchers and prize draws